Livefyre/streamhub-metrics/README.md

     npm start

-You can now visit [http://localhost:8080/examples/main](http://localhost:8080/examples/main) to see an example wall loaded via RequireJS.
+You can now visit [http://localhost:8080/examples/main](http://localhost:8080/examples/main) to see an example loaded via RequireJS.

 # StreamHub